 All uses of college transportation must be for college business.
-Prior to being scheduled, the appropriate management personnel must approve use of District-owned vehicles.
-Use of District vehicles is generally scheduled on a first-come, first-serve basis, but the District reserves the right to cancel any reservation based on a greater need.
-Cancellations are exceptional; however, and will not be made without prior consultation with the person holding the reservation.
+Prior to being scheduled, the appropriate dean must approve use of District-owned vehicles.
+Use of District vehicles is generally scheduled on a first-come, first-served basis, but the District reserves the right to cancel any reservation based on a greater need.